jvj-codes/pfo_project/README.md

 1. Clone the repository.
 2. Run steps in order 1-7.
 3. For Step 7, either rerun the optimization loop or load the precomputed results with `strategy_results_cvar.pkl`.
-4. Review the report PF02025.pdf for final conclusions and recommendations.
+4. Review the report PF02025.pdf for conclusions and recommendations.